GuppyAI/SMS-Gateway/README.md

 # SMS-Gateway

 The GuppyAI SMS-Gateway is used for sending and receiving SMS messages in the GuppyAI application.
-It will push received messages to a message queue and pull pending responses from it.
+It will push received messages to a message queue (Azure Service Bus) and pull pending responses from it.

 # Can I use this?